BimmerBass/CopperChess/README.md

         - Bonus for being advanced on the edge in the endgame.
     - Small bonus for tempo (being the side to move).
     - A tapered evaluation will be used to transition into a more endgame-specific evaluation as pieces dissapear from the board.
-- **Automated tuning**: To increase playing strength, we will implement an algorithm to tune the evaluation - and perhaps also search - parameters by decreasing an error function obtained by self-play games with ultra-short time controls (e.g. 1 + 0.08s).
+- **Automated tuning**: Copper uses Texel tuning combined with AdamSPSA[1] stochastic gradient descent, but there will also be a genetic algorithm for tuning the search parameters since the former can't do that.
 - **Search function**: The search includes the following methods and tables
     - Iterative deepening with Alpha-Beta Pruning.
     - Aspiration windows for narrowed search.
     - Quiescence search
         - Delta pruning
         - Bad capture pruning.
-    - 200MB Transposition table, with a (soon to be) depth-based replacement strategy.
-(Will be reduced when a function that measures the percentage of space used in the transposition table is implemented)
+    - 64MB Transposition table, with a (soon to be) depth-based replacement strategy.
     - Late move reductions
     - Futility pruning
     - Razoring.